 In 1867, Fort Union was sold to the U.S. Army, and the post was razed.
 Its building materials were used to construct Fort Buford, about two miles away.
 The site of the longest-running American Fur Company trading post in history then lay abandoned and largely neglected for a century.

 However, in 1966, local interest in the historical site led Congress to establish the Fort Union Trading Post National Historic Site as a part of the National Park System.
 After three archaeological projects, the trading post was partially reconstructed from 1986 to 1989, with structures appearing as they did in 1850-1851.

-Today, the reconstructed Fort Union represents a unique era in American history, a brief period when two different civilizations found common ground and mutual benefit through commercial exchange and cultural acceptance.
+Today, the reconstructed Fort Union represents a unique era in American history, a brief period when two civilizations found common ground and mutual benefit through commercial exchange and cultural acceptance.

-A trip to Fort Union takes visitors back in time to the mid-19th century, the heyday of Fort Union and the fur trade on the Upper Missouri River.
+A trip to Fort Union takes visitors back to the mid-19th century, the heyday of Fort Union, and the fur trade on the Upper Missouri River.